 Bonobos is a leading e-commerce driven men’s apparel brand focused on delivering great fit, a fun approach to style, and superb customer experience.
 Launched in 2007 on the internet with better-fitting men’s pants, today bonobos offers a full assortment of men’s clothing and has since become the largest apparel brand ever built on the web in the US.
 Just as their product offering has evolved, so has Bonobos’ business model, expanding offline in 2012 with the introduction of e-commerce stores, called guideshops.

-The Challenge: No Easy Access to Customer Lifetime Value
+No Easy Access to Customer Lifetime Value

 Bonobos has always been a data-driven, customer-focused retailer.
 As such, it has always recognized the importance of knowing and making business decisions around Customer Lifetime Value (CLV).
 Initially the marketing team had used Excel to compute lifetime value metrics, but as the company experienced rapid growth and its customer base grew substantially, this became prohibitively time-consuming and tedious – so the analysis was not completed as frequently as the team would have liked.

 Not having access to real-time CLV insights made it difficult for Bonobos to make agile decisions about customer acquisition.
 Additionally, after years of focusing on growing the reach of its brand, Bonobos realized that it needed to place stronger emphasis on improving the engagement and retention of existing customers.
 To that end, Bonobos knew that measuring the health of its customer base accurately on a regular basis was essential.

 Custora’s Predictive Lifetime Value Analysis and Customer Segmentation

 Using Custora’s predictive analytics platform, Bonobos’ senior leadership and its entire marketing team have immediate access to the CLV figures of their customer base overall, as well as the CLV of 25 customer segments.